NeoXider/UnityProject/README.md

 - Zenject: dependency injection.
 - Newtonsoft.Json: JSON serialization.
 - Beautify: Enhances the visual appearance of UI elements with custom shaders and styles.
+- Binding System 2: Links any compatible field or property without additional coding.
+- Bones Assistant: Simplifies bone and rigging management for animations.
+- Texture Adjustments: Tools for fine-tuning and optimizing textures.
+- Better Mesh - Mesh Preview Full-insight at a glance: Detailed mesh preview and analysis tool.

 ### Audio
 - Casual Game Sounds U6: Provides a collection of sound effects for casual games.